PushkraJ99/ParamSpider/README.md

 1. Fork the Repository.
 2. Create a New Branch.
 3. Make Your Changes and Commit them.
-4. Submit a pPull Request.
+4. Submit a Pull Request.

 ---